-Use rollers as specified in Section 151.01 C, "Vibratory Rollers", except rollers shall have a single vibrating drum in the front and four smooth pneumatic tires in the rear, with a gross weight of 20 tons or more.
+Use rollers as specified in Section 151.03 B, "Vibratory Roller", except rollers shall have a single vibrating drum in the front and four smooth pneumatic tires in the rear, with a gross weight of 20 tons or more.

-Do not vary individual tire pressures more than 5 psi from the other tires on the roller.
-Ensure tires have contact pressure as specified in Section 151.01 A.3, "Self-Propelled Pneumatic Tire Rollers".
+Inflate tires so that all tires are within a single 5 psi range.
+Ensure tires have contact pressure as specified in Section 151.01 C, "Self-Propelled Pneumatic Tire Roller".